 4.7 College Feature

 6.0 Action Items

 These By-laws may be amended at a meeting of the Board by a majority of the members of the Board.

 15. Rules of Order

-The latest edition of Robert's Rules of Order shall govern the board in its deliberations, except where it is inconsistent with these by-laws or any applicable law.
-All members of the board may vote on matters to be decided by the board unless excused by law.
+The latest edition of ROBERT’S RULES OF ORDER - Procedure for Small Boards shall govern the Board in its deliberations, except where it is inconsistent with these By-laws or any applicable law.
+All members of the Board may vote on matters to be decided by the Board unless excused by law.

 16. Citizen Participation

 The Board of Trustees shall solicit the advice and counsel of citizens in planning, direction-setting, evaluation of and operating the College.
-Meetings of the Board of Trustees shall be open to the College.
+Meetings of the Board of Trustees shall be open to the public.
 All citizen communications to the Board of Trustees shall be addressed to the Board of Trustees.
-Citizens who wish to present any matter of concern to the College shall make a written request to the assistant secretary to the Board of Trustees on the Speaker Request Form prior to the meeting.
-This shall be considered under the Communication section of the agenda.
-The board may, in case of emergency, by majority vote, give visitors who have not presented a written request an opportunity to present matters of concern to the board.
-The chairperson shall allot a visitor, at the appropriate time, not more than five (5) minutes, unless the time is increased or decreased by a majority of the board.
+Citizens who wish to present any matter of concern to the College shall make a written request to the Assistant Secretary to the Board of Trustees on the Speaker Request Form prior to the meeting.
+This shall be considered under the communication section of the agenda.
+The Board may, in case of emergency, by majority vote, give visitors who have not presented a written request an opportunity to present matters of concern to the Board.
+The Chairperson shall allot a visitor, at the appropriate time, not more than five (5) minutes, unless the time is increased or decreased by a majority of the Board.

 All members of the Board shall disclose any direct or indirect interest they may have in any proposed contract with the district, or in any action, or situation in which they have a direct or indirect conflict of interest.